TodePond/TodePondDotCom/wikiblogarden/repetition/sticky/words/readme.md

 ## Define repetition

-Repetition is when the same thing again and again.
+Repetition is when the same thing happens again and again.

 - It can be comfort and control.
 - It can be order and chaos.